 Imagine this for a moment -- You’re sitting in the bathroom waiting on the seconds to pass.
 You’ve been here before.
 It’s an all too familiar scene.
 You and your partner are hoping, perhaps praying, and you’re both anxious.
 You’ve done “all the right things,” and ultimately bought a pregnancy test.
 All you want is to see the two lines show up that let you know that you’re pregnant.
 Sound familiar?

 There are a lot of misconceptions when it comes to infertility.
-One of the most common ones is that it’s mainly a female issue, but the reality is that achieving pregnancy is not solely reliant on the female alone.
+One of the most common ones is that infertility is only a female issue, but the reality is that achieving pregnancy is not solely reliant on the female alone.
 It takes two to tango as they say.

 It’s incredibly common for people to assume that their difficulty getting pregnant is because of the woman’s fertility.
 This is due to the awareness of a woman’s biological clock running out, something that men don’t have to worry about.
 However, there are many issues that contribute to fertility complications in both men and women.